 All countries in the world have ratified the Geneva Conventions and therefore are obliged to promote public awareness and understanding of IHL.
 The International Red Cross Red Crescent Movement is also tasked with promoting humanitarian law.

-So at home, it is the responsibility of the Irish Red Cross, like all national societies, to promote respect and understanding for IHL in the community.
+Therefore, it is the responsibility of the Irish Red Cross, like all national societies, to promote respect and understanding for IHL in the community.
 We take part in this through campaigns, conferences and other forms of communications and education.

 For IHL to be useful in times of war it must be understood during times of peace.
 When conflict occurs, it is often too late.